 Men are more likely than women to feel that they’re incompetent as parents.
 Their perceived incompetence – whether it’s true or not – further torques their stress levels, damages their self-esteem, and can lead them to lash out in frustration and anger, even violently.
 Men tend to respond to stress by feeling irritable, being angry and having trouble sleeping.
 They often deal with stress in harmful ways, such as unhealthy eating and increased drinking and smoking.
 Men, who are often competitive by nature, have to learn to accept that parenting is not a race to the finish line and focus on the realistic and attainable aspects of fatherhood.

-It’s also important to pay attention to how your kids handle your stress to avoid the infamous spillover effect.
+It’s also important to pay attention to how your kids handle your parenting stress to avoid the infamous spillover effect.
 Kids who experience family stressors have a harder time learning at school, which in turn can lead to more family stress.
 Children can also exhibit emotions such as anger, sadness, or anxiety when they absorb unpleasant emotions in their homes.
 For example, Johnny, age 8, sensed the stress and conflict between his parents due to their work overload and caretaking of their 4 children.
 Mom and Dad were regularly “short” with their children, taking out their anger and frustration on them.
 Johnny began exhibiting rage when he didn’t get what he wanted or a sibling bothered him.
 He screamed, punched the wall, and felt out of control.
 His response may be a reaction to the stress he is absorbing.
 That is why it is so important for parents to manage their stress well.

-Remember: Stress is manageable!
+Remember: parenting stress is manageable!

-Here are some tips for stressed out parents:
+Here are some tips for stressed-out parents:

 - Set reasonable standards.
 Don’t take on more than you can handle.
 Set goals and focus on changing one behavior at a time.
 Don’t expect perfection – of yourself or others.
 Parents often put their family needs first and neglect their own individual needs and the needs of their spouses.
 It’s okay to relax your standards sometimes.
 Don’t pressure yourself to have the perfect house or be the perfect parent.
 No one expects you to be Supermom or Superdad.